PonzaMatteo/micronaut-kafka-issue-commit-batch-shutdown/README.md

 Sample app for reproducing issue: https://github.com/micronaut-projects/micronaut-kafka/issues/607

 The app listen to the topic `testing-kafka-shutdown` and log one message and waits for 1s.

+In my local environment shutting down the application after a few seconds produce an offset of 500 messages.
+Looks like the whole batch of messages is committed before the individual messages can possibly be processed even tough the offset strategy of the consumer is `OffsetStrategy.SYNC_PER_RECORD`

 ### 0. Setup